 Hospitalization, functional loss, and capacity to recover.
 ADLs, activities of daily living; IADLs, instrumental activities of daily living.

 There are a number of factors that contribute to the hostile environment of hospitals.
 Bed rest and low mobility are major contributors to functional decline.
 Even short periods of bed rest can result in significant loss of muscle mass and strength in older adults.
 There are many reasons that bed rest occurs even when not explicitly ordered.
 Crowded hospital rooms, beds that are difficult to transfer in and out of either because of height or rails, hallways that are cluttered, slick polished floors, and lack of access to adaptive devices that the patient may use at home such as canes or walkers, eyeglasses, and raised toilet seats or shower chairs are all barriers to mobilization.
 Patients are frequently attached to peripheral devices such as intravenous line poles, oxygen tubing, urinary catheters, cardiac monitors, or other tethers that further inhibit mobility.
 Concerns about falls often result in inappropriate confinement to bed.
-Studies show that most patients will not ambulate on their own unless ...
+Studies show that most patients will not ambulate on their own unless explicitly told ...